Skip to content

 • Language certificate (IELTS/TOEFL/German A2)

 Fees: €75 visa fee plus VFS service charges.
 Processing: 4 to 12 weeks.
 Apply as early as possible, ideally right after receiving admission.
+See the full VFS student visa guide.

 First week: the non-negotiables